Uzbekistan, Republic of

 - For the period from 1 April 2022 to 31 December 2028, income of individuals (both residents and non-residents of the Republic of Uzbekistan) in the form of dividends from shares in joint stock companies is exempt from personal income tax (PIT).

-Starting from January 1, 2026, the payment of personal income tax in a fixed amount for individual entrepreneurs will be cancelled.
+- Starting from 1 January 2026, the payment of PIT in a fixed amount for individual entrepreneurs will be cancelled.

-Greenhouse farms will be entitled to a reduced rate of social tax - 1% until 1 January 2029 provided that at least 60% of income comes from greenhouse products; while land tax will be calculated at the rates set for agricultural lands, regardless of the actual land category.
+- Greenhouse farms will be entitled to a reduced rate of social tax of 1% until 1 January 2029 provided that at least 60% of income comes from greenhouse products, while land tax will be calculated at the rates set for agricultural lands, regardless of the actual land category.